Trevor v Whitworth

 Trevor v Whitworth (1887) 12 App Cas 409 is a UK company law case concerning share buybacks.
 It held they were unlawful.
-The case is often used in support for the Capital Maintenance Rule.
+The case is often used in support of the Capital Maintenance Rule.

 The rule coming from the case itself has since been reformed by statute in several commonwealth countries.
 In the UK, the rule was reformed in 1980 and replaced with a statutory procedure so that shares can either be classed as redeemable or be bought back, under the Companies Act 2006 sections 684-723.
 In Australia, share buybacks are allowed under ss 257A-257J of the Corporations Act 2001.

 Facts

-A company bought back almost a quarter of its own shares.
-During liquidation of the company, one shareholder applied to court for the balance of amounts owed to him after the buyback.
+A company bought back almost a quarter of its shares.
+During the liquidation of the company, one shareholder applied to the court for the balance of the amounts owed to him after the buyback.

 The Court of Appeal held that he should be paid.